-The proposed Point aux Pins Living Shoreline project would employ living shoreline techniques that utilize natural and/or artificial breakwater materials to stabilize shorelines along an area in Portersville Bay in the Mississippi Sound near Point aux Pins in Mobile County, Alabama.
-The proposed project would be located adjacent to an existing living shoreline project previously constructed by the ADCNR utilizing other funding sources.
+The Point aux Pins Living Shoreline project will employ living shoreline techniques that utilize natural and/or artificial breakwater materials to stabilize shorelines along an area in Portersville Bay in the Mississippi Sound near Point aux Pins in Mobile County, Alabama.
+The project will be located adjacent to an existing living shoreline project previously constructed by the ADCNR utilizing other funding sources.

-Construction activities would include placement of breakwater materials along the shoreline to dampen wave energy and reduce shoreline erosion while also providing habitat and increasing benthic secondary productivity.
-The specific breakwater elevations, construction techniques and design would be developed to maximize project success and meet regulatory requirements.
+Construction activities will include placement of breakwater materials along the shoreline to dampen wave energy and reduce shoreline erosion while also providing habitat and increasing benthic secondary productivity.
+The specific breakwater elevations, construction techniques and design will be developed to maximize project success and meet regulatory requirements.
 Over time, the breakwaters are expected to provide habitat that supports benthic secondary productivity, including, but not limited to, bivalve mollusks, annelid worms, shrimp, crabs, and small forage fishes.